DAT210/Meny/README.md

 First clone the repository.

 In order for the menu page to work on your system, you need to set up the menu database.
-We have provided an initial script called init_menu_db.sql.
+We have provided an initial script called `init_menu_db.sql`.
 This file is located in `/Menu/src/db/` folder.
 Link to the `db` folder: https://github.com/DAT210/Menu/tree/master/src/db

 Afterwards you need to edit the `app.py` section: "#Change this the INFORMATION FOR YOUR DATABASE ACCESS OK" on lines between 11-17 in the `src/app.py` file.